cse-labs/docker101/README.md

 # Verify the container was removed
 docker ps -a

-# Start a container with an exposed port
+# Start a container with a published port
 # --name - Naming the container
 # -d - Detached
 # --rm - Automatically remove container when stopped